OmarHasan1996/flutter-network-international-payment-sdk/README.md

   final Map<String, dynamic> orderDetails = await getOrderDetailsFromServer();

   try {
-    final PaymentResult result = await paymentSdk.startPayment(
+    final PaymentResult result = await paymentSdk.startCardPayment(
-      // The merchantId is required for the Android SDK and is ignored on iOS.
+      // The merchantId is optional and primarily used for specific Android payment flows.
-      merchantId: "YOUR_MERCHANT_ID",
+      merchantId: "YOUR_MERCHANT_ID", // Can be null

       // The map containing the JSON data from your server.
       orderDetails: orderDetails,